• Facebook

 Mustard vinaigrette: Roast a large batch of asparagus then serve it at room temperature, drizzled with mustard vinaigrette.
 Try dill and mustard vinaigrette or a classic mustard vinaigrette.
 You can also drizzle it with balsamic vinegar.

-Mayonnaise or dip: Dip spears of asparagus into a creamy dressing/dip, like Green Goddess or honey mustard yogurt dressing.
+Mayonnaise or dip: Dip spears of asparagus into a creamy dressing/dip, like Green Goddess salad dressing or honey mustard yogurt dressing.
 You can also dip spears into mayonnaise that is spiked with a squeeze of lemon.

 Lemon: There are several ways to add bright lemon flavor.
 Lay slices of lemon over or under asparagus as it roasts.
 Or, grate lemon zests over asparagus before or after it cooks.
 Or, squeeze a wedge of lemon over the cooked spears.